ItsDrTsach/together-we-strong-c4s/README.md

 2. Create a new Branch, name it something sensible in regards to your planned change (eg. _VSC extensions addition_)

-3. Edit you branch to your heart's desire, while maintaining the structure and style.
+3. Open the branch in VSC and edit you branch to your heart's desire, while maintaining the structure and style.
 __Please__ Make use of the [style guide](./style-guide.md).
+* There is a useful option in VSC to preview your .md page as you work. you should be able to see it at the top-right of your workspace. try using ctrl+K+v

 4. Try to push/ publish the branch with GitHub desktop, you will see that you can't push it to the Repo.
 __DON'T PANIC! that is normal__